Herbaculture - what the word means.

 The Community Supported Medicine idea is based on growing herbs and showing people how to use them.
 In most cases I see this as being group work to address physical exercise needs as well as making it a social experience and grouping people with similar conditions to give them peer support.
 Another dimension is the healthier eating that results in growing food and culinary herbs as well as the benefits of horticultural therapy.

 OCTOBER 2017 UPDATE: I am starting a social enterprise course with community herbalism on prescription in mind.
 The Lloyds Bank Social Entrepreneurs Start Up Programme, in partnership with School of Social Entrepreneurs, and jointly funded by the Big Lottery Fund.
+Also now also with thanks to UnLtd for their assistance with the DO IT AWARD.

 I also feel that herbaculture as is about healing society and taking time to learn from plants.